 My ankles swell so much by the evening; even diuretics do not help any more.
 Is there another treatment?

 Dear Esther, you are right: diuretics do not help, since the problem is not excess of water in your body, but rather abnormal distribution of this water between your lower extremities and the rest of the body.
 Unfortunately, diuretics being unaware of the above, are trying to remove water from the entire body.
 Fortunately, however, your kidneys are aware of it and, therefore do not allow diuretics to take effect.
-Otherwise, if diuretics did work, swelling of your legs would have improved, but the rest of your body would have became dehydrated, which, in its turn, is extremely dangerous for kidney and many other organs and systems.
+Otherwise, if diuretics did work, swelling of your legs would have improved, but the rest of your body would have become dehydrated, which, in its turn, is extremely dangerous for the kidneys and many other organs and systems.
 Since the problem you have is local, affecting only your lower extremities, the solution should be local as well.
 Furthermore, like with any other issues with health, it is mandatory to establish a correct diagnosis prior to prescribing any kind of treatment.
 In your case, it is not unlikely that you do have abnormalities in circulation, which should be carefully evaluated and appropriately treated.

 - Non-Healing Lesions, Pain & Swelling

 I have been told for years, that my legs swell due to heart failure; they hurt because of arthritis, while the non-healing lesions were a result of diabetes.
 Absence of improvement has left me thinking that something must not be right…